Robert-Ramirez/Interview_Prep/Data_Structures/Hash_Tables/README.md

 Key Benefit: O(1) insertions, deletions, and lookups.

 - Key Disadvantages
-         - Not suitable for order-related queries.
+         - Not suitable for order-related queries
-         - Need for resizing.
+         - Need for resizing
-         - Poor worst-case performance.
+         - Poor worst-case performance

 - Common Problems
          - Hash Tables have the best theoretical and real-world performance for lookup, insert, and delete.
 Each of these operations has O(1) time complexity.
 The O(1) times complexity